Knowledge base

 restic forget --tag folders --keep-last 1 --prune

-Delete backup planning
+Delete the backup schedule

 Uninstall the Swiss Backup extension